 About Lake Claremont

 Lake Claremont is a Conservation Category Wetland with considerable conservation value and is a prominent landscape feature within the Town’s boundaries.
-It supports abundant life, both above and below the water and surrounding environs.
+It supports abundant life, both above and below the water.

 Lake Claremont Committee

 In 1983 the Department of Conservation and Environment of Western Australia prepared the Darling System report entitled “System 6 Report”.
 An outcome of the report was that Council prepare a management plan for the Lake Claremont area.
 In 1985 Council called for community consultation and as a result undertook significant research in 1987.

 In February 1992, Council resolved to appoint a committee to prepare and implement a management plan for the lake.
 The Lake Claremont Committee, with community participation, ensures that the lake is managed by the Town of Claremont as a healthy natural seasonal lake for both conservation and recreational purposes.